 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Fair Housing 2 State Government How do the goals of your Strategic Plan overlap with the goals of each plan?
-Beyond AFFH Consolidated Plan certification, IHDA has also been taking on related actions and measures in its commitment to prevent housing segregation:Concentration and Preservation Metrics IHDA has incorporated a variety of market metrics into its review of Preliminary Project Assessments and LIHTC applications since 2012.
+Beyond AFFH Consolidated Plan certification, IHDA has also been taking on related actions and measures in its commitment to prevent housing segregation: Concentration and Preservation Metrics IHDA has incorporated a variety of market metrics into its review of Preliminary Project Assessments and LIHTC applications since 2012.
 The Affordable Rental Unit Survey (ARUS) serves as an estimator of rental affordability (independent of rent restrictions) for each census tract throughout the state.
 Additionally, IHDA publishes and maintains an Affordability Risk Index (ARI), a tool designed to determine the need to preserve affordability by measuring change over time in key market metrics.
-Proposed developments located in census tracts identified by the ARI as being at risk of affordability loss are incentivized with up to 5 points in the QAP.
-Lastly, the Quality of Life Index (QOLI) is a statewide planning tool intended to determine areas of high livability within Illinois.
+Proposed developments located in census tracts identified by the ARI as being at risk of affordability Fair Haveing 2 State Cavarane ant loss are incentivized with up to 5 points in the QAP.
+Lastly, the Quality-of-Life Index (QOLI) is Fair Housing 2 St State Government a statewide planning tool intended to determine areas of high livability within Illinois.
 The QOLI is a cumulative score across five measures: education, prosperity, health, housing, and connectivity.
 Each category is worth two points and project teams can earn up to ten points for projects in located areas with high cumulative QOLI scores.
 Rental Housing Support (RHS) program/Re-Entry Special Demonstration Program IHDA administers this program with housing and services providers serving the re-entry population to assist individuals who are exiting the State prison system.
-It is a rental assistance program targeted to extremely-low , , , , , , , , , , , , , , , , , , , ,
+It is a rental assistance program targeted to extremely-low and severely-low income (15-30% AMI or below) individuals who are elderly and/or disabled who are being released from incarceration, as well as individuals enrolled in a graduated reintegration program with a post-release plan that includes employment.